escapewindow/slides-sf-2017/PITCHME.md

 GPG keys

-- keypairs are valid per workerType
+- keypairs are valid per worker impl
 - valid keys for level3 only
 - allow us to verify valid chain of trust artifacts
-- 4 gpg homedirs allow us to have different trust models between workerTypes
+- 4 gpg homedirs allow us to have different trust models between worker impls

 ---